 - Used Dept

 Notwithstanding Mr. Haas’s very astute comment, I have always loved wide-angle lenses.
 Well, more accurately, I love the inclusive, often distorted, sometimes messy perspectives they create; those of the street photographer, the documentarian, the artist.
-It is often noted that a 50mm lens is closest to the human eye’s perspective, but that is too narrow; my view includes what is on the periphery and that is crucial to what I see and feel and how I interpret a developing scene.
+It is often noted that a 50mm lens is closest to the human eye’s perspective, but that is too narrow.
+My view includes what is on the periphery; this is crucial to what I see and feel, and how I interpret a developing scene.
 Where the frame cuts on a 28mm or 35mm full-frame perspective is what I take in with my eye and what I like my photographs to include.

-Personal taste aside, wide-angle lenses are, of course, crucial to many photo applications from photojournalism to landscape and architecture work.
-When employed judiciously, they are a great addition to the kit of sports, adventure, and wildlife shooters and are an important option for portraitists wanting to include environmental context.
-For the casual photographer, they are indispensable when shooting group shots and friends gathered around a table.
-They also often provide a very short focus distance, allowing the photographer to get close to the subject and still include background information.
+Personal taste aside, wide-angle lenses are, of course, crucial to many photo applications from photojournalism to landscape to architecture work.
+When employed judiciously, these lenses make a great addition to the kits of sports, adventure, and wildlife photographers, and are also an important option for portraitists who wish to include an environmental context.
+For the casual photographer, they are indispensable when shooting groups, such as friends gathered around a table.
+The wide-angle view can often provide a very short focus distance, allowing the photographer to get close to the subject and still include background information.

-Wide-angle lenses encompass a much broader category than simply 28mm or 35mm lenses and B&H offers hundreds of wide-angle lenses, from circular fisheyes and “ultra-wide angles” through versatile zooms all the way to 40mm primes that represent the blurry line where a wide-angle perspective becomes a “standard” perspective.
-Below, organized by manufacturer, is a sampling of some high-performance and interesting wide-angle lenses that are available to enhance your shooting.
+The wide-angle category encompasses a much broader range than simply 28mm to 35mm lenses, and B&H offers hundreds of wide-angle-lens options, from circular fisheyes and “ultra-wide angles” through versatile zooms, all the way to 40mm primes, which represent the blurry line between a wide-angle and a “standard” perspective.
+Featured below, organized by manufacturer, is a sampling of some high-performance and interesting wide-angle lenses that are available to enhance your shooting.

 “Cleverness is like a lens with a very sharp focus.
 Wisdom is more like a wide-angle lens.” —Edward de Bono